What Makes a CV Screening Criterion Fair?

 Related Articles

-AI CV Screening Audit Trail: What to Record for Every Hiring Decision
+AI CV Screening Audit Trail: Hiring Records

-30-Day AI CV Screening Rollout Plan for UK Hiring Teams
+30-Day AI CV Screening Rollout Plan

 A practical 30-day rollout plan for introducing AI CV screening.
 Pilot one role, validate criteria, compare outputs, train reviewers, and expand safely.